tact-lang/awesome-tact/README.md

 - [TonDynasty](https://github.com/Ton-Dynasty/tondynasty-contracts): The Ton Dynasty Contracts is a library built by the Perman Lab Team for efficient smart contract development using Tact.
 It provides a number of templates, including contract traits, for Ton developers to utilize.
   Perman Lab will always stand by you.
 Ask for our help in [Perman Lab Community](https://t.me/permanlab).
 - [Fireworks](https://github.com/ton-community/tact-fireworks): An educational contract for learning basic tools in tact and writing tests for special cases.
+- [Proof of Capital](https://github.com/proof-of-capital/TON): [Proof of Capital](https://proofofcapital.org/) is a market-making smart contract that protects interests of all holders.
 - [Ready-to-use templates for Jetton & NFT](https://github.com/Laisky/tact-utils): Provides ready-to-use templates for Jetton, NFT, Traits, as well as some commonly used tools.

 - [More Examples](https://github.com/tact-lang/tact/tree/main/examples): Check out 10+ examples in the official Tact repository.